-Each January, many people across the world stop drinking alcohol for the month.
+Each January, people across the world stop drinking alcohol for the month.
 Some are sober curious.
 Some participate for the challenge of abstaining for 31 days or to create an opportunity to explore if sobriety would improve their health.
 Others avoid alcohol because they realize that drinking has caused problems in their lives and want to try sobriety.

 “Dry January,” as it is called, has several benefits.
 However, people who are addicted to alcohol must be careful when abruptly abstaining from the substance.
-If you have drinking problems, the sudden absence of alcohol, alcohol withdrawal, can harm your health.
+If you have drinking problems, the sudden absence of alcohol can lead to withdrawal symptoms, which can sometimes be fatal.

 Alcohol Use Disorders in the US

 According to a 2019 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA), 14.5 million Americans, approximately 5.3% of the population, have an alcohol use disorder.
 According to the SAMHSA data, of the 20.4 million people who had a substance use disorder in 2019, 71% of them had an alcohol use disorder.

 Some people participate in Dry January to recover from the overindulgence of alcohol that may have occurred during the holidays.
 It also gives you the opportunity to reevaluate your relationship with alcohol.
 You may not realize your drinking habits have gotten out of hand and are harming you.

 People with an alcohol use disorder regularly use the substance.
 A pledge of abstinence is a good place to start, but you might need additional help for your comfort, safety and to increase the likelihood of long-term sobriety.

 When you receive personalized alcohol addiction treatment, you have access to services that support your long-term recovery.
 A medically-supervised detox facility can ensure that you are comfortable as toxins leave your body and safe from some of the dangerous side effects of alcohol withdrawal.